peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Add(
         int intValue);

 Adds this arbitrary-precision binary floating-point number and a 32-bit signed integer and returns the result.
+The exponent for the result is the lower of this arbitrary-precision binary floating-point number's exponent and the other 32-bit signed integer's exponent.

 <b>Parameters:</b>